 Introduces the concepts related to creativity in art, music, movement and creative drama, and facilitating children's creative expression across the curriculum.
-Topics include concepts of creativity and expression; theories of young children's creative development; facilitation of children's creative expression, media, methods and materials across the curriculum; appreciation of children's art processes and products; appreciation of children's creative expression in play and creative drama; and art and music appreciation.
+Topics include concepts of creativity and expression; theories of young children's creative development; facilitation of children's creative expression, media, methods and materials across the curriculum; appreciation of children's art processes and products; appreciation of children's creativity in music, movement and dance; appreciation of children's creative expression in play and creative drama; and art and music appreciation.

-ECCE 1121 - Early Childhood Care and Education Practicum I (3 credit hours, 5250 minutes) (Prerequisites: ECCE 1105)
+ECCE 1121 - Early Childhood Care and Education Practicum I (3 credit hours, 5250 minutes)